broadinstitute/cromwell/docs/cromwell_features/CostEstimation.md

 ## Usage

-This feature is currently available for **GCP only.** To enable it, add this line to your configuration file:
+This feature is currently available for **GCP only**.
+To enable it, add this line to your configuration file:
 ```hocon
 services.GcpCostCatalogService.config.enabled = true
 ```